 The Better Wool Guide is available as a download to keep handy when you’re shopping, and to know which companies haven’t made the grade yet, so you can vote with your wallet.
 Download the Better Wool Guide here.

 What you can do

 Mulesing is largely a forgotten animal welfare issue in Australia, and it’s one you can help bring awareness to.
-With more than 15 million lambs affected by this cruelty every year, this campaign can have a major impact for animals.
+With more than 10 million lambs affected by this painful procedure every year, this campaign can have a major impact for animals.